IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 If you are using 9G-type servos, on servo will attach to each set of header pins, with the negative/ground lead towards the top of the header (marked GND) and the signal wire towards the bottom (marked PWM).
 Again, the two servos driving 2-quadrant gates or the main 4-quadrant gates connect to the MAIN GATES pins.
 If installing 4-quadrant gates, the exit gate servos attach to the AUX GATES pins.

-The servo drivers are set to take 2 seconds from the up to down position (or vice versa).
+The servo drivers are set to take 3 seconds from the up to down position (or vice versa).

+Servo cables are polarized, and you need to attach them correctly.
+Usually they have a black or brown wire to indicate the negative power supply lead.
+This should be on the pin towards the middle of the board, next to the **GND** label.

 [![](img/ckt-xing-adv-gate-servos.png)](img/ckt-xing-adv-gate-servos.png)

+!!! note warning Adjusting Servos
+    By default, the servos start out with both the up and down positions set to the same value.
+It is generally recommended that you leave one of them as set and then secure the gate mechanism after the board has had the chance to power up.
+Then adjust the opposite end slowly, as servos can generate a lot of force and rip delicate signal mechanisms apart.

 ---